NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-4.md

 7. Introduce a new single DocType to manage configurations related to your airport shop management module
 8. A new portal page that shows the list of all available shops in the system

+### A few more scenarios to think about

+* What happens to tickets when the gate number of a flight changes?
+* How will the payment schedule work?

 ## Submission

 Compress your app (`airplane_mode`) folder and upload it [here](https://frappe.school/assignments-portal/day-4).
 This assignment will be manually evaluated by me and discussed during the evaluation call.